Malcolm Turner resigns as Vanderbilt AD after 1 year on job - WHIZ News

 “Candice embodies the Vanderbilt Way, which is our commitment to ensuring that student-athletes excel on the field of play, academically and in life,” interim chancellor and provost Susan R. Wente said in a statement.
 “Candice is a trailblazer.
 Her unparalleled work ethic, energy and vision, and steadfast commitment to the Commodore family, will only build on our momentum.”

-Wente did not say how long Lee would work as the interim athletic director.
+Wente did not say how long Lee would work as the interim athletic director, though she appears to have the support of campus leaders to have the “interim” tagged removed.

+Vanderbilt baseball coach Tim Corbin, who led the Commodores to their second national title last June.
+Corbin said he has worked with Lee for 18 years, watching her grow from a student-athlete to a strong leader in college athletics.

+“Where she has shined most is through transitional times in our department,” Corbin said.
+“Candice is intuitive, communicates extremely well, is unafraid of challenges and operates with great care around people.
+She is my friend, a trusted colleague and someone I have leaned on through our time here at Vanderbilt.
+I look forward to working with her in her new role.”

 Lee was a captain of the women’s basketball team before graduating in 2000.
 She earned a master’s degree in counseling from Vanderbilt in 2002 and got her doctorate in higher education administration in 2012.

-Lee was Vanderbilt’s senior woman administrator since 2004.
+Lee was Vanderbilt’s senior woman administrator since 2004 and had been deputy director since 2016.
 She oversees the daily operations of the athletics department and has been the administrator for football and women’s basketball programs. she is a former member of the NCAA women’s basketball rules committee, a former chair of the NCAA Division I women’s lacrosse committee and a former chair of the SEC senior woman administrators.

+“Vanderbilt is a special place, and this is a very exciting time — we are charting the future course of Vanderbilt athletics,” Lee said.
+“I am excited to work with our coaches, our staff and our student-athletes as we move forward.”

+Lee will put together a group of Vanderbilt leaders and coaches to help with launching a new plan for athletics.
+She has been helping develop that plan with Turner.